The History of Detroit Public Television

 Detroit Public Television (DPTV) began broadcasting in 1955 as WTVS Channel 56, a non-commercial, educational TV station licensed to the Detroit Educational Television Foundation.
 As a community licensee, DPTV now operates three digital broadcast television channels:

-Detroit Public Television is governed by a Board of Trustees led by Board Chair Chuck Ciuni.
+Detroit Public Television is governed by a Board of Trustees led by Chair Chuck Ciuni.
 The board is composed of representatives from the local, business, civic, and cultural communities.
-A separate Community Advisory Panel reviews the stationís content (programming, productions) and community engagement and connects the station to ideas and interests of other organizations in Southeast Michigan.
-Rich Homberg is the Station's President and General Manager.
-The TV and radio stations employ and are helped by about 70 people full time plus a large number of part-timers, freelancers, interns, and volunteers.
+A separate Community Advisory Panel reviews the station’s content (programming, productions) and connects the station to people and organizations in Southeast Michigan.
+Rich Homberg is the Station's President and Chief Executive Officer.

 DPTV is the only public television station in the Detroit market and Michigan’s most watched public station, regularly viewed by some 1.5 million people in southeast Michigan each week.
 Additionally, DPTV is viewed by 1.2 million people per week throughout Canada via cable and Shaw Direct satellite-to-home.

 Detroit Public Television operates from the Riley Broadcast Center, named for lead donors Dolores and George Riley, at 1 Clover Court in Wixom, Michigan 48393.
 The Capital Campaign for the facility, its equipment, and the production truck reached a successful conclusion in 2009.
 DPTV completed building its new studios in 2010.